 Client information is kept strictly confidential and we adhere to standards and policies that have been designed to ensure your information is secure and treated with the utmost care and respect.

 As we grow and to ensure you benefit from our full range of products and services, your information may be shared with other Paradise Bank businesses, affiliates and subsidiaries.
 This will be done only when the proposed services are available through another member, and only in the manner we have disclosed to you.
-We currently operate only Paradise Bank with no subsidiaries.

 In the course of daily operations, access to private, sensitive and confidential information is restricted to authorized employees who have a legitimate business purpose and reason for accessing it.
 For example, when you call us, visit a branch, or e-mail us, our employees will access your information to verify that you are the account-holder and to assist you in fulfilling your financial requests.